 Thus, synchronisation games on hypergraphs can be used to reason about distributed coalition formation where players have preferences over members of the same coalition given by a hypergraphical social network.
-Coalition formation also plays a central role in game theory [Hajdukova, 2006] and it is an active area of research in multi-agent systems.
+Coalition formation also plays a central role in game theory [22] and it is an active area of research in multi-agent systems.
 In many social and economic situations, individual entities prefer to function as a group in order to achieve certain objectives.
 Synchronisation games are examples of non-transferable utility games.
 A natural assumption often made in such a setting is that a player's utility solely depends on members of the coalition that the player is part of and not on how other players are distributed among the other coalitions.
-Such games are often referred to as hedonic games [Drèze and Greenberg, 1980].
-Despite their apparent simplicity, hedonic games have found numerous practical applications [Bogomolnaia and Jackson, 2002] (and [Aziz and Savani, 2016] for a more recent survey).
+Such games are often referred to as hedonic games [14].
+Despite their apparent simplicity, hedonic games have found numerous practical applications [7] (and [5] for a more recent survey).

 Related work.
 Synchronisation games are related to many well-studied types of games.
-They strictly generalise symmetric additively separable hedonic games [Bogomolnaia and Jackson, 2002 to the hypergraphical setting.
-Since the payoff structure has a local dependency specified by hyperedges, they share certain features with graphical games [Kearns et al., 2001] and their generalisation action-graph games [Jiang et al., 2011].
+They strictly generalise symmetric additively separable hedonic games [7] to the hypergraphical setting.
+Since the payoff structure has a local dependency specified by hyperedges, they share certain features with graphical games [27] and their generalisation action-graph games [25].
 In particular, any synchronisation game can be translated into an equivalent graphical game, but with a potential exponential blow-up in size.
-Synchronisation games also extend polymatrix games [Janovskaya, 1968] in the context of coordination and anti-coordination behaviour.
+Synchronisation games also extend polymatrix games [24] in the context of coordination and anti-coordination behaviour.
 Polymatrix games form a natural subclass of games where the utilities of players are restricted to be pairwise separable.
-Computational aspects of polymatrix games are well-studied [Deligkas et al., 2014] and they include game classes with good computational properties like two-player zero-sum games.
-Polymatrix games where the pairwise interaction is restricted to two player coordination and anti-coordination games have been studied in [Cai and Daskalakis, 2011].
-Polymatrix coordination games played on an undirected and directed graph structure has been studied in [Rahn and Schäfer, 2015], [Apt et al., 2016] and [Apt et al., 2015].
+Computational aspects of polymatrix games are well-studied [13] and they include game classes with good computational properties like two-player zero-sum games.
+Polymatrix games where the pairwise interaction is restricted to two player coordination and anti-coordination games have been studied in [11].
+Polymatrix coordination games played on an undirected and directed graph structure has been studied in [33], [36], [37], [2] and [3].

 Synchronisation games extend these models to hypergraphs.
-[Bramoullé, 2007] studies a restricted version of anti-coordination games on graphs where each player has two strategies and the strategy set for all the players is the same.
+[8] studies a restricted version of anti-coordination games on graphs where each player has two strategies and the strategy set for all the players is the same.
 The author shows how the properties of equilibria depends on the structure of the underlying graph.

 The coalition formation property which is inherent in our game model also makes it relevant for cluster analysis.
 Clustering is the problem of organising a set of objects into groups in a way as to have similar objects grouped together and dissimilar ones assigned to different groups.
 Hypergraph clustering is a technique that uses high-order (rather than pairwise) similarities to find the clusters.
-Clustering has been studied from a game theoretic perspective [Feldman et al., 2012; Pelillo and Buló, 2014].
-In particular, [Bulò and Pelillo, 2009] showed that using such an approach outperformed the state-of-the-art techniques used for hypergraph clustering.
-[Hoefer, 2007] also studied clustering games that are polymatrix games based on undirected graphs.
+Clustering has been studied from a game theoretic perspective [19, 31].
+In particular, [10] showed that using such an approach outperformed the state-of-the-art techniques used for hypergraph clustering.
+[23] also studied clustering games that are polymatrix games based on undirected graphs.

-Our games are a subclass of hypergraphical games [Papadimitriou and Roughgarden, 2008] where the underlying group games are limited to coordination or anti-coordination ones only.
-Graphical potential games and their strong connection to Markov random fields were studied in [Babichenko and Tamuz, 2016; Ortiz, 2015].
+Our games are a subclass of hypergraphical games [30] where the underlying group games are limited to coordination or anti-coordination ones only.
+Graphical potential games and their strong connection to Markov random fields were studied in [6, 29].